cloudflare/cloudflare-docs/content/api-shield/security/schema-validation/configure.md

 ## Procedure to upload schemas via the API to Schema Validation

 1. Upload a schema.
-2. List the schemas.
-3. Ensure that your endpoints are added in [Endpoint Management](/api-shield/management-and-monitoring/).
+2. Ensure that your endpoints are added in Endpoint Management.
-4. Set the schema to active.
+3. Set the schema to `active` if it is not already done.
-5. Set the schema from `no-action` to `log`.
+4. Set the Schema Validation zone-wide action from `none` to `log`.
-6. Send test traffic that violates the schema.
+5. Send test traffic that violates the schema.
-7. View test traffic in Firewall Events by filtering for **Service** > **API Shield** > **Schema Validation**.
+6. View test traffic in Firewall Events by filtering for **Service** > **API Shield** > **Schema Validation**.
-8. Optional:
+7. Optional:
     - Set a single endpoint to `block`.
-    - Set all schemas zone-wide to block through default mitigation action.
+    - Set the Schema Validation zone-wide to `block`.
-    - Override all schemas zone-wide to `none`.
+    - Temporarily override all schemas zone-wide to `none`.
-    - Remove the override.
+    - Remove the temporary override.

 Cloudflare recommends you to rerun test traffic and monitor the HTTP response codes after every settings change to ensure Schema Validation is operating as expected.